ezmohorcic/cambalache-tech-challenge/README.md

 ### `Usage`

-Create a new user on `/api/usuario/register`, and then log in in `/api/usuario/login` for a jwsToken that has to be included in the header (as `token`) of every petition that is not metioned before.
+Create a new user on `/api/usuario/register`, and then log in on `/api/usuario/login` for a jwsToken that has to be included in the header (as `token`) of every petition that is not metioned before.
+By default, the server will be mounted on `http:\\localhost:3001`.